tbooth/snakemake-publishing/episodes/05-adding-a-license.md

  - Is it compatible with the tools you are using?
  - Is it suitable for your users?
  - Is it acceptable to your employer?

+# A citation file

+Here we can explain the citation .cff and how to make it, and how to validate it.